fcipaq/picohero_pplib/README.md

 OOOOOOOOOOOOOOOO
 ```

 This is somewhat a tradeoff between memory usage and performance.
 Images are therefore best stored in flash.
-Both width and height of the image size must be power of 2.
+Both width and height of the image size must be a power of 2.
 Using square dimensions is advised to prevent fold artifacts, however this consumes more storage.

 ```